The time they have taken to get to know us as an organisation has been invaluable and therefore their responsive advice is pragmatic and focused.

 Yes, the scheme is open to all employers with a PAYE scheme regardless of size, sector including the public sector, local authorities and charities.
 Public sector employers are not expected to use the scheme whilst central Government continues to fund salaries etc. Non-public sector organisations who receive funds to provide public services are also expected not to furlough their staff.

-The scheme covers employees and workers provided they were on the employer’s PAYE payroll on 28 February 2020 and includes full-time, part-time and flexible and zero hours employees and PAYE workers.
+The scheme covers employees and workers provided they were on the employer’s PAYE payroll on 19 March 2020 (this date was originally 28 February but was changed on 15 April) and includes full-time, part-time and flexible and zero hours employees and PAYE workers.
 Apprentices can be furloughed but they can continue to train whilst furloughed – but they must be paid the NMW or NLW for all time spent training.

 The minimum period is three consecutive weeks during which time furloughed employees must stay at home and do no work at all for their employer.
-Currently there is confusion about whether employees who take holiday whilst on furlough leave break this three week rule (see holiday questions for more details).
+Employees can take holiday whilst furloughed and this will not break the three week rule.

 You do not need to place all your employees on furlough.